EPISODES

 Other records were withheld under Indiana public-records law.

-Episode 3B focuses on what the public can verify, and where the record stops.
+Episode 3B focuses on what the public can verify, and where the record ends.

 EPISODE 3A: “Joseph William Smedley II”